Saturday, January 21, 2023

 Lovelace argues that he cannot be guilty of involuntary manslaughter because he could not possibly have foreseen that the officer would disregard the stop sign — although he had done so himself only moments before.
 In his view, the police officer's failure to stop was an intervening cause of the accident, absolving him of criminal responsibility.
 Lovelace also contends that his trial was unfair because the trial court's evidentiary rulings deprived him of the opportunity to present crucial evidence, and because the jury instructions misled the jury on the critical issue of proximate cause.

 2. Ohio v Voland, 716 N.E.2d 299 (Ohio Com.
 Pl.
-1999), involves these essential facts:
+1999), involves these facts:

 [T]he defendant, while under administrative license suspension growing out of her arrest for driving under the influence of alcohol, drove her vehicle from the western side of Hamilton County to the Cincinnati Sand Volleyball Courts ... accompanied on that drive and at the courts by her daughter, Alexandria, age four, and a cousin, Ashley Weaver, age twelve....
 At some point after her arrival at the Cincinnati Sand Volleyball Courts, Voland was approached by her cousin, Ashley Weaver, who complained that she was hot and bored.
 Ashley Weaver was watching Voland’s daughter, Alexandria.